 When was the last time you switched?

-That’s not good, because SVTs are a long way from being the cheapest deals on the market.
+The problem with this is that standard variable tariffs are a long way from being the cheapest deals on the market.

 So if you haven’t switched for several years, or if you’ve never switched, it’s well worth running an energy quote to see if there’s a cheaper deal available.